 Let's talk about mouthwashes: Cetylpyridinium chloride or chlorhexidine?

-Two types of antiseptics are usually used in dentistry: chlorhexidine, which continues to be the most effective agent in the control of biofilm and in the treatment of periodontal diseases of bacterial origin, due to its broad spectrum of action against Gram + and Gram - microorganisms; and cetylpyridinium chloride (CPC), a broad-spectrum antiseptic against bacteria, viruses and fungi.
+Two types of antiseptics are usually used in dentistry: chlorhexidine, which continues to be the most effective agent in controlling biofilm and treating periodontal diseases of bacterial origin, because of its broad spectrum of action against Gram + and Gram - microorganisms; and cetylpyridinium chloride (CPC), a broad-spectrum antiseptic against bacteria, viruses and fungi.

-There are also mouthwashes that include both antiseptics in their formulation for total coverage, such as our KIN Gingival Complex product range, which incorporates chlorhexidine at 0.12%, cetylpyridinium chloride at 0.05% and Alpantha, which gives it toning and strengthening properties on mucous membranes and gums.
+There are also mouthwashes that include both antiseptics in their formulation for total coverage, such as our KIN Gingival Complex as it incorporates chlorhexidine at 0.12%, cetylpyridinium chloride at 0.05% and Alpantha which gives it toning and strengthening properties on mucous membranes and gums.

 Gargle or rinse with mouthwashes containing cetylpyridinium chloride and therefore lower your mouth's viral load.
 However, keep in mind that those recommended for home and clinical use are those with a 0.05% concentration of cetylpyridinium chloride.
 Therefore, when choosing the mouthwash with which you are going to take care of your oral health, make sure that its composition includes this percentage of CPC.